CarlosLopezDeLara/launch-testnet/README.md

 - Runs the same cardano-cli conway genesis create-testnet-data … --out-dir DIR
 - Launches cardano-node run against your provided config + topology, logging to DIR/node.log.

-### Important
+### Configuration Details & Notes

-- The node is hardcoded to run in port `6000`
+- Network Port: The cardano-node is hardcoded to run on port `6000`.
-- tesntet-magic used is hardcoded to `42`
-- For simplicity, the default behavior is to have No Commitee and 3 DReps at testnet startup.
-This comes with `"committeeMinSize": 0`  so that governance actions can be passed without having to vote with Committee keys.
+- Testnet Magic: The network uses a fixed `--testnet-magic 42`.
+- `launch-testnet default` starts a local testnet with the following characteristics:
+   - A Conway-era network.
+   - Slot length: 0.1 seconds.
+   - Epoch length: 5 minutes (3000 slots).
+   - committeeMinSize: 0 (allows governance actions without active committee member votes).
+   - Other parameters generally align with Cardano Mainnet defaults at the time of embedding.
+   - DReps: The cardano-cli command generates keys for 3 DReps by default.
+   - No Committee: The default setup does not generate committee keys (--committee-keys is omitted in the cardano-cli call).